Pilanesberg National Park

 When to go:

 The worst day to go is a Saturday on a school holiday.
 So 2nd will be a Sunday on a school holiday.
-Then of course a Saturday on a long weekend, followed by the 1st day & then the last day of.... this is worse than school holidays.
-Then School holidays, May is intense as the Easter weekend overlap, December is the 2nd worst, followed by July and then September.
+On par of course a Saturday on a long weekend, followed by the 1st day & then the last day of.... this is actually worse than school holidays.
+Then School holidays, Easter weekend, December is the 2nd worst, followed by July and then September.
+The only advantage you have with 100's of people in the Park is that someone is bound to see something, so you can just make a bee line for the traffic.
+Quality sightings are pretty rare though, as the "I just love the sound of my diesel engine" attitude rules in peak times.

 Mo - Th is better than Fridays but Fridays are still great, it only gets busier after 2pm when the weekenders arrive.
 Weekenders are known to come test their 4x4's at max speed making lots of dust!
 On arrival some of them race through the Park to see what they have missed.
-They tend to endanger your life and bugger up your sightings, specifically iro their noisy diesel engines that they don't switch off.
-So you will be enjoying the sound of rhino's or ellies right next to you munching away, and they will come and park right next to you making an incdredible racket, totally oblivious.
+They tend to endanger your life and bugger up your sightings, specifically iro their noisy diesel engines that they just don't switch off.
+Most South African viewers are totally uneducated, and of course they always know better.
+So you will be enjoying the sound of rhino's or ellies right next to you munching away, and they will come and park right next to you making an incredible racket, totally oblivious.
+Oblivious to the fact that a car key can be used to turn an engine off as well.
+All anybody unsure have to do, is to look at what the Lodge & Resort vehicles do at a sighting.
+They switch off at a sighting...so maybe they know what they are doing.

 Avoid the dates below if you can:

-Source: National Education Policy Act: 2014 school calendar for public schools
+Source: National Education Policy Act: 2019 school calendar for public schools: Comments invited [PDF]

 So when to go???